 - Sharing of Access: Users may not share any passwords or other types of authorization.
 Accounts are assigned to individual users who are responsible for any use of their accounts.

 - Unauthorized Access: Facilities, accounts, access codes, malicious software (e.g. keystroke logging software or password capture/decryption applications), privileges, or information may not be used without appropriate authorization.
-Users may not gain or attempt to gain unauthorized access to systems through use of a special password, loopholes in computer security systems, or another user’s password.
+Users may not gain or attempt to gain unauthorized access to systems through the use of a special password, loopholes in computer security systems, or another user’s password.
 Authorized access must not be used beyond need-to-know basis or the purpose for which access is granted.
 Information obtained through special access is confidential.